SiegeEngineers/aoc-farm-auto-reseed/readme.md

 Games\Your Mod Name\mmmods\aoc-farm-auto-reseed.dll # the farm reseeding module!
 ```

-There is also an `aoc-farm-auto-reseed-nosync.dll` version.
-This version does not maintain backwards compatibility with UserPatch 1.5 recorded games.
-If you watch a game that was recorded _with_ farm-auto-reseed-nosync in a version of Userpatch _without_ it, you will get out of sync errors.
-I recommend _only_ doing this if your mod already contains other sync-breaking changes.
+> **Note** This mod is sync-breaking.
+If you watch a game that was recorded _with_ farm-auto-reseed in a version of UserPatch _without_ it, you will get out of sync errors.

 ## Build